Skip to content

 Nebulizer medications come in different formulations.
 Many come in the form of a solution, while some are suspensions.
 In a solution, the drug mixture is completely dissolved in the formulation, which makes it easy to aerosolize.
 Drug particles are not completely dissolved in a suspension formulation, which makes it difficult for some nebulizer types to aerosolize.

 Ultimately, the efficiency of a nebulizer depends on how much of the drug can reach the lungs.
-Residual volume, or the amount of unused medication sitting in the medicine cup at the end of your treatment is one consideration.
+Residual volume, or the amount of unused medication remaining in the medicine cup at the end of your treatment is one consideration.
 Some types of nebulizers leave very little residual volume, which makes them more efficient because almost all of the drug is delivered to the lungs.

 Here is a complete breakdown of the different types of nebulizers to choose from, to help patients find the system that is right for them.